 Many parents do not know anything about routers or filters.
 Even then there are so many alternative social media, news, music video sites and apps around that parents will never be able to keep up with, and once addicted, the children will find ways to get around any attempts to restrict them.

-I am concerned that there has been a breakdown in the duty of care we have to children, and it is unwise of us responsible adults to be putting such strong temptations in front of such young children.
+I am concerned that there has been a breakdown in the duty of care schools have to children.
+It is unwise of responsible adults to be putting such strong temptations in front of such young children and causing such a major distraction during time they should be learning.

 I am not convinced that the iPad is the beneficial aid to our children's learning that we have been led to believe it is, rather I think that, for children at least, it is just a flash looking high tech device which will distract our children from their studies, potentially enslave them to debilitating addictions, and will increasingly be very costly to children and their parents.